Our fleet-ready navigators offer the interactive navigation and messaging terminal that has been missing in your Fleet Management Interface (FMI).

 How does it work?

-Our interface tool kit enables any fleet management provider the ability to plug their service into our fleet-ready navigators for the complete fleet management solution with navigation and messaging.
+Our interface tool kit enables fleet management providers the ability to plug their services into our fleet-ready navigators for a complete fleet management solution with navigation and messaging.

 Supported devices are installed in each vehicle along with an in-vehicle data transponder, available through a fleet management partner.